RyanHirsch/partytime/README.md

 # Partytime Podcast Parser

-Podcast feed parser extracted from podcast index - https://github.com/Podcastindex-org/aggregator/tree/master/partytime
+Podcast feed parser, originally extracted from podcast index - https://github.com/Podcastindex-org/aggregator/tree/master/partytime

-This package will also identify [new namespace elements](https://github.com/Podcastindex-org/podcast-namespace) and call out the "phases" implemented by the feed in a `__phase` element.
+This package will also identify [new namespace elements](https://github.com/Podcastindex-org/podcast-namespace) and call out the "phases" implemented by the feed in a `pc20support` element.

 ## Usage